 The results of the present study agree with previous studies that have investigated boar taint levels in DI boars compared to intact boars (Bonneau et al., 1994; Dunshea et al., 2001; Turkstra et al., 2002; Zeng et al., 2002; Jaros et al., 2005; Zamaratskaia et al., 2008; Kubale et al., 2013).
 Moreover, Lealiifano et al. (2011) reported that SI boars had concentrations of androstenone seven times greater than DI boars.

 The results of the present study showed no significant difference in libido for DI, SI and CNT boars at 17 wk post second injection (32 wk of age), though DI boars had a numerically lower libido score.
 Nevertheless, the present study shows immunological castration does not have a permanent effect on libido.
-Zamaratskaia et al. (2008) compared sexual behavior of intact boars and boars treated with two injections of Improvest in a 7 min mating test with sows or gilts in estrus.
+Zamaratskaia et al. (2008) compared sexual behavior of intact boars and boars treated with two injections of Improvest® in a 7 min mating test with sows or gilts in estrus.
 The majority of intact boars mounted a female in estrus quickly after initiation of the mating test, however, none of the immunologically castrated boars mounted.
 In that study, three of the immunological castrates had to be pulled from the test due to fighting with the sow or gilt (in two cases the sow or gilt attacked the male at initiation of the test).
 The study also showed that at 15 wk post second immunization, two immunological castrates attempted to mount the female, but were unsuccessful.

 Bilskis et al. (2012) investigated the effects of immunological castration on mature, AI boars.
 Although that study did not contain true controls and the results were confounded with time, it did show a decrease in libido in boars after three immunizations.
 The researchers did not report how long the reduction lasted.